A community partner is a local organization or educational institution that:

 Finding a good community partner can be a challenge.
 Faculty have connected with prospective partners in a variety of ways: through research interests, personal or work-related travel, professional networks, or past study or research trips abroad.
 These are all good starting points.

 Faculty can also consider working with a study abroad program provider.
 These organizations, which assist faculty with the planning and administration of custom programs, can often connect faculty with a local community and facilitate service-learning activities.
-WCU has contracts in place with a number of providers; a complete list can be found in the WCU Center for International Programs’ Study Abroad Program Development Guide.
-Faculty are encouraged to contactNora Maurer, Assistant Director of Education Abroad
+WCU has contracts in place with a number of providers; a complete list can be found in the WCU Global Engagement Office’ Study Abroad Program Development Guide.
+Faculty are encouraged to contactNora Maurer, Associate Director of Education Abroad

 , for advice on which providers might be a good fit.